-- Your worth as a person is actually not up for debate.
+- Actually, your worth as a person is actually not up for debate.

 - You are a hard-working, goal-oriented individual.

-- It is always difficult to receive news that you were not selected.
+- Yes, it is always difficult to receive news that you were not selected.
 This goes for job applications in the future, too.
 A college rejection letter is hard to face but totally manageable.

 - Success is within reach and takes many forms.